 Versational® launches Project Meeting AI (PM-AI™) to increase project success by 15%

-LAS VEGAS, NEVADA, USA, May 23, 2023/EINPresswire.com/ -- Versational, a pioneer in AI-powered productivity solutions, announces the launch of their groundbreaking Project Meeting AI (PM-AI™) module.
+SAN FRANCISCO, USA, May 24, 2023/EINPresswire.com/ -- Versational, a pioneer in AI-powered productivity solutions, announces the launch of their groundbreaking Project Meeting AI (PM-AI™) module.
 Designed to enhance project collaboration, streamline follow-up tasks and optimize team performance, PM-AI™ sets a new standard in project meeting productivity.

 PM-AI™ captures insights with high accuracy, creates team knowledge and generates project reports with very little effort.
 It tells you what’s important and actionable.
 In hybrid work environments, PM-AI™ helps to optimize team collaboration by reducing unnecessary meetings and administrative work by 35%.